This bibliography features interracial literature for children and young adults. The intent is not to be comprehensive but rather to highlight.

 THIEF OF HEARTS by Laurence Yep (HarperCollins, 1995).
 In this sequel to CHILD OF THE OWL (1977), Stacy is called a “half-breed,” and both her loyalties and identity are challenged when Hong Ch’un moves from China to Stacy’s suburban California school.
 When Hong Ch’un is accused of stealing, Stacy is forced to carefully consider her own reaction and find out what has really happened.
 Much of this novel centers around Stacy’s struggle to reconcile her Chinese and white American heritage and related communities.
 Ages 8-up.

 THE WINDOW by Michael Dorris (Modoc) (Hyperion, 1997).
 In this story, the late Michael Dorris returned his attention to Rayona Taylor, the hero of two of his books for adults, A YELLOW RAFT IN BLUE RIVER (1987) and CLOUD CHAMBER (1997).
-THE WINDOW is set earlier than the other two and features Rayona at age 11, whose Native mother is preoccupied with her own problems, including drinking, and whose African American father eventually ships her to live with his mother, sister, and grandmother.
+THE WINDOW is set earlier than the other two and features Rayona at age 11, whose Native mother is preoccupied with her own problems and whose African American father eventually ships her to live with his mother, sister, and grandmother.
 Ray has never met these relatives before and is surprised to discover that they are white.
 This is a quiet story, one in which the action is in the heart.
 Dorris’s writing is perceptive and evocative.
 Ages 8-up.
 CYN NOTE: Native identity is based on tribal citizenship; however, there is diversity within Native Nations.

 THE WORLD OF DAUGHTER MCGUIRE by Sharon Dennis Wyeth (Delacorte, 1994).
 Daughter McGuire, 11, is facing a new school, her parents’ marital troubles, and a group of kids whose leader calls her a “zebra.”
 But by completing a school assignment on the history of her family, she gains pride, courage, and a sense of identity by drawing on the many gifts of her diverse heritage (African, Italian, Irish, Jewish, Russian, and American) and on the story of the brave ancestor for whom she is named.
 Ages 8-up.